 Wiring Doobie in is easy.
 The trap is in testability.
 I’ve found

-DoobieM code away and implement my own, higher level, algebra for interacting with DB.
-If I had written tests for its interpreter, then I would provision some DB and place these tests in integration suite.
+DoobieM code away and implement my own, higher-level, algebra for interacting with DB.
+If I had written tests for its interpreter, then I would provision some DB and place these tests in the integration suite.

 I don’t want to speculate about reasons but that is just a fact: I have been restarting Idea, few times per day at least, when playing with Freestyle.
 I turned type-aware highlighting off but it didn’t help a lot.
 IDE still was very sluggish and I was really irritated sometimes.
 Whole system was affected.
 This really was a huge blow for my productivity, the biggest impediment I’d say.

-I started evaluation of Freestyle with mixed feelings about Free Algebrasprogramming, perhaps more sceptic than enthusiastic.
-Some people even doubt that it is feasible with current programming languages but macros based approach that Freestyle brings to the table looks promising.
+I started the evaluation of Freestyle with mixed feelings about Free Algebrasprogramming, perhaps more skeptical than enthusiastic.
+Some people even doubt that it is feasible with current programming languages but macros-based approach that Freestyle brings to the table looks promising.
 There are some areas to improve, two most important for me I’ve pointed already: problems with types annotations and suffering IDE.

-I’m happy with code that I’ve written but process was quite painful few times.
+I’m happy with the code that I’ve written but the process was quite painful a few times.
 Although Nice Guys at Gitter eased the pain!
 I think the ultimate question is: would I use Freestyle in my next commercial project (let’s assume I make it alone)?
-Today honest answer is: no, I would not.
+Today the honest answer is: no, I would not.
 But I truly hope that it will change soon.

 Cost-benefit-analysis significantly changed widely for me, Freestyle reduced boilerplate and accidental code tremendously!
 For sure I’ll keep an eye on Freestyle.

-Please take a look at type signature for
+Please take a look at the type signature for

 Deps free algebra after stripping all packages names: